layer5io/layer5/collections/_blogs/2020-05-21-getting-started-with-mesheryctl.md

  mesheryctl perf --name "a quick stress test" --url http://192.168.1.15/productpage --qps 300 --concurrent-requests 2 --duration 30s --token "provider=Meshery"
 </pre>

-You can also provide a SMP Configuration file with `perf` subcommand, with this file provided you will not have to specify url, duration, concurrent-requests & qps.
+You can also provide a SMPS Configuration file with `perf` subcommand, with this file provided you will not have to specify url, duration, concurrent-requests & qps.
 However, if specified the value provided through file will be over-rided by value through CLI.
 For more info about file configuration, see [here](https://github.com/layer5io/service-mesh-performance-specification/blob/master/smp.yaml).

 <pre>
  mesheryctl perf --name "a quick stress test" --file {path}/smp.yaml --token "provider=Meshery"